 Like many potters, I have a basement studio.
 Unlike in my dream studio, which would have sweeping views of a rolling countryside, my current vista includes the washer and dryer.
-I try my best to keep my studio clean and minimize dust as much as possible, but Dan Ingersoll’s article in the January/February 2021 issue of Pottery Making Illustrated, opened my eyes to ways I could be doing a better job.
+I try my best to keep my studio clean and minimize dust as much as possible, but Dan Ingersoll’s article in the Pottery Making Illustrated archive, opened my eyes to ways I could be doing a better job.

 In today’s post, an excerpt from the aforementioned article, Dan shares five great ideas for keeping the dust under control in your studio. – Jennifer Poellot Harnetty, editor.

 Plastic bags, slab-roller canvas, throwing tools, throwing bats, and clothing—these all catch a lot of dust.
 Just picking up a piece of plastic with dried clay on it sends a cloud of dust into the air and scraps to the floor.
 I place all used plastic immediately in a covered 20-gallon plastic pail.
 If I need to reuse this plastic, I take the bucket outside and clean the plastic off in the open air.

 Slab-roller canvases left to dry and then later handled are a real dust storm.
 After each use, I spray them down outside with a garden hose and leave them to dry on a clothes line.

 When I throw, I place an 18-inch square piece of ½-inch upholstery foam on the wedging table next to the wheel.
 During use, all tools are placed on the foam.
 At the end of a work session, the tools are rolled up in the foam and moved to the sink for cleaning.
 The foam is washed with water and wrung out to dry.